-Orphanet and ORDO are IRDIRC Recognized Resources and HVP Recommended Systems.
-Orphadata Science is an ELIXIR Core Data Resource.
+Orphanet and ORDO are IRDiRC Recognized Resources and HVP Recommended Systems.
+Orphadata Science is an ELIXIR Core Data Resource and a Global Core Biodata Resource.

 Orphanet's core activity is funded by the INSERM, the French Ministry of Health, and the EC.
 Orphanet's national activities are financed by the EC, national institutions and/or specific contracts (see Activity Report).